hetzneronline/community-content/contributing.md

    * If you're not fluent in English, but you have a great tutorial to share in a different language, please reach out to us.
 We are open to the possibility of making exceptions for specific tutorials.
 * Only original work will be accepted.
  * This means that any tutorials found elsewhere on the web cannot be submitted (again).
-* If your Tutorial requires a server it should work on a new server.
+* If your tutorial requires a server it should work on a new server.
    * If a user has just ordered a server, they should be able to follow the tutorial step by step, without first having to install or configure anything.
 If that is a prerequisite for your tutorial though, please make sure there is already a tutorial explaining that, and then make sure to link to that other tutorial at the beginning of yours.
 * Write in a clear, easy to understand way.
    * These tutorials will be read by users with a wide range of experience.
 Make sure beginners can still follow what is being done.
 This means it is important not to skip any steps, no matter how obvious or self-explanatory they may seem.
 Feel free to include screenshots, to show exactly what the user should be seeing.